kettanaito/react-advanced-form/README.md

 No boilerplate.
 No obscure high-order component configurations.
 No redundant state management.
 Embrace powerful custom styling, field grouping, advanced multi-layer validation, validation messages with smart fallback system, reactive props resolvers and much more.

 ## Features
 * **Boilterplate-free**.
-Remember how you were tossing tons of configurations for high-order components around each form?
+Remember tossing tons of configurations for high-order components to forms?
 No more.
 Create clean and powerful forms without repeating yourself, without building crazy abstractions.

+* **Immutable**.
+Rest asured as all the fields are controlled using immutable data structures that makes their updates efficient and side-effect free.

 * [**Composite fields**](https://kettanaito.gitbooks.io/react-advanced-form/docs/getting-started/creating-fields.html).
 React Advanced Form is *field-centric*.
 That means you define flexible fields composites and reuse them throughout the entire application.
 Reflect even the most granular field state changes in the UI to achieve the outmost user experience.